Two black men died of covid-19 five days apart. This is what was lost.

 He was so visibly preoccupied with guiding his youthful charges, three sons and two stepsons and watching over Epperson that people who didn’t know him were often wary of the barrel-chested man with the near-perpetual frown.

-“I would call him my big teddy bear because he was so sweet,” said Epperson.
-“But when people would see him, they’d be like, ‘Oh my God.’”
+“I would call him my big teddy bear because he was so sweet,” Epperson said.
+“But when people would see him, they’d be like, ‘Oh my God.’ ”

-Sometimes, Moore would lay awake worrying about whether he’d taken care of everything or if they’d have enough money.
-She’d roll over and look at him.
-“Well, I ain’t,” Epperson recalled saying.
+Sometimes, Moore would lie awake worrying about whether he’d taken care of everything or whether they’d have enough money.
+Epperson would roll over and look at him.
+“Well, I ain’t,” she recalled saying.
 “You’re going to need to think for both of us because I’m going to sleep.”

-His sense of responsibility for others likely aggravated his high blood pressure, Epperson said, but had taken root in his youth.
+His sense of responsibility for others probably aggravated his high blood pressure, Epperson said, but it had taken root in his youth.

 His father died when he was young, and Moore tried to fill his shoes, pledging to be the protector of his mother and three younger siblings.
-He also dedicated himself to keeping the streets in his Southeast Washington neighborhood clean, leading brigades of children to pick up trash, she said.
+He also dedicated himself to keeping the streets in his Southeast D.C. neighborhood clean, leading brigades of children to pick up trash, she said.

 He treated Epperson’s sons the same as his own.
-“He was strict but it was always with love.
+“He was strict, but it was always with love.
 He wanted them to talk, and he liked talking to them.”
 The focus was never on doing for them, but teaching them to do for themselves.
 When one decided to buy a car, Moore explained to him how to build credit and talk to the dealer, Epperson said.
 (His eldest son, Kenneth Moore Jr., and two living siblings could not be reached for interviews.)

-Moore also mentored and advised troubled teens on the job at the New Beginnings Youth Development Center in Laurel, Md., the Youth Services Center in Northeast D.C. and the now-closed Oak Hill Youth Detention Center.
+Moore also mentored and advised troubled teens on the job at the New Beginnings Youth Development Center in Laurel, Md., the Youth Services Center in Northeast Washington and the now-closed Oak Hill Youth Detention Center.

 “There aren’t a lot of people who can help these kids,” Epperson said.
 “Kenneth knew where they were coming from; they respected him.”

-Moore also was devoted to the woman he liked to introduce as “my Southern girl” or “my church girl,” due to Epperson’s soft Alabama accent and deep Christian faith.
+Moore also was devoted to the woman he liked to introduce as “my Southern girl” or “my church girl,” because of Epperson’s soft Alabama accent and deep Christian faith.
 If it was snowing or her car was in the shop, Moore would drive Epperson to her job at the Food and Drug Administration and pick her up, too.
 During late nights at work, he would call home to make sure the alarm was on.

 “When I tell you he was a man above men, he was,” she said.